View The Planner

 • Enter your current expenses first, then adjust how, and when, those amounts may change, start, or end, in future time frames.

-• Over 45 expenses are listed, plus the ability to enter another 10 of your own.
-This offers clarity on how money is being spent (note the % To Total column),
+This allows for inflation protection for fixed expenses, and offers clarity on how money is being spent (note the % To Total column).

 • Health Savings Account (HSA) eligible expenses, as well as health care expenses subject to the Health Care inflation rate, are specifically noted.